AYAM Africa – Where Jewelry and Humanitarianism Meet

 AYAM Africa is a socially conscious jewelry brand, designing and delivering pieces from the heart of Africa run strictly on fair trade principles.

-Brand’s founder is a British Elizabeth Glaysher who spent her childhood in Kenya, embracing its customs and learning to speak Swahili.
+Brand’s founder, Elizabeth Glaysher, spent her childhood in Kenya, embracing its customs and learning to speak Swahili.
 Growing up with creative talent, Elizabeth first came to limelight as a costume design for famous films such as Out of Africa, Constant Gardner, and Gorillas in the Mist.

 All AYAM’s designs are hand made in Kenya from a variety of natural materials including: recycled glass, cow horn, bone, antique trade beads, brass, seeds, and precious stones, all of which are sourced across Africa and designed in collaboration with local artisans.